 Back to Travis.
 There I was, balancing my iced coffee (that is always over-filled and dripping everywhere) delicately into the cup holder while navigating the bumpy road and keeping an eye on Travis (Must…not…lose him!).
 I couldn’t see his body, but his black, thick, pointy legs curled around my side mirror like the crypt keeper’s bony fingers on a casket lid.
 And mind you, this is my new side mirror that was just replaced after 6 months of going without, due to an earlier Dunkin’ episode…and now Travis was putting his damn spider cooties all over it!

 Should I have just been grateful he wasn’t inside and leave it at that?
 He was obviously intending to crawl into a crevice and sneak in and I would have to deal with him later when I would be alone.
 Alone…I started to see all of the usual characters hanging around outside in that neighborhood: the guys on their moldy recliners in the front yard, the big dude with his but crack hanging out while riding a bike…maybe I should’ve asked him for help- but he rode into a busy intersection before I could stop and ask him.
-I realized I was leaving the ghetto and would soon be in heavy traffic…and Travis would go into hiding.
+I realized I was leaving my cozy lil’ neighborhood and would soon be in heavy traffic…and Travis would go into hiding.
 IT WAS MY LAST CHANCE!
-I whipped into the driveway just past the Salvation Army and saw two old, black men chatting under a tree.
+I whipped into the driveway just past the Salvation Army and saw two old men chatting under a tree.
 One had a walker.
 I couldn’t tell if he didn’t have a foot or if there was something wrong with his foot, causing him to hold it up behind him.